STharHtet/grp1/Use Cases/use-case-20.md

 ### Trigger

-The population data in the World database must be accessible for the system to utilize.
+The organization requests the demographic researcher to make a report about the top 10 populated capital cities that suitable for tourist visits in the world.

 ## MAIN SUCCESS SCENARIO